-During the second quarter of 2011, the Company issued 3,000 share settled SARs to select officers and directors of the Company.
-During the second quarter of 2010, the Company issued 3,000 share settled SARs to select officers and directors of the Company.
+During both the second quarters of 2012 and 2011, the Company issued 3,000 share-settled SARs to the directors of the Company.
 SARs give the holder the right to receive stock equal to the appreciation in the value of shares of stock from the grant date for a specified period of time, and as a result, are accounted for as equity instruments.
 As such, the SARs were valued using the Black-Scholes option valuation model.
 The fair value of each award is estimated on the date of grant using the Black-Scholes option valuation model with the weighted-average assumptions noted in the following table.
 Expected volatilities are based on both the implied and historical volatility of the Company's stock.
-The Company uses historical data to estimate option exercise and employee termination within the valuation model.
-The expected term of awards represents the period of time that options granted are expected to be outstanding.
+The Company uses historical data to project SAR exercises and pre-exercise forfeitures within the valuation model.
+The expected term of awards represents the period of time that SARs granted are expected to be outstanding.
 The interest rate for periods during the expected life of the award is based on the U.S. Treasury yield curve in effect at the time of the grant.

-The weighted-average fair values for the SARs issued during 2011 and 2010 were \$15.55 and \$12.30, respectively, and were estimated using the following weighted-average assumptions:
+The weighted-average fair values per share-settled SAR issued during 2012 and 2011 were \$18.84 and \$15.55, respectively, and were estimated using the following weighted-average assumptions:

-2011 2010
+2012 2011

 Expected Life in Years 5.0 5.0

-Expected Volatility 43.6% 42.4%

-Weighted-Average Volatility 43.6% 42.4%
+Volatility 44.6% 43.6%

-Interest Rate 1.87% 2.13%
+Interest Rate 0.8% 1.9%

-Yield Rate 0.84% 0.83%
+Yield Rate 0.6% 0.8%

-There was approximately \$214,000 and \$217,000 of compensation expense relating to shares vesting on or before December 31, 2011 and December 31, 2010, respectively, included in salaries, employee benefits and payroll taxes of the Consolidated Statements of Income.
-As of December 31, 2011, there was approximately \$42,000 of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Company's stock awards plans.
-That cost is expected to be recognized over a weighted-average period of approximately 5 months.
+There was approximately \$75,000 and \$214,000 of compensation expense relating to shares vesting on or before December 31, 2012 and December 31, 2011, respectively, included in salaries, employee benefits and payroll taxes in the Consolidated Statements of Income.
+As of December 31, 2012, there was approximately \$24,000 of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the Company's stock awards plans.
+That cost is expected to be recognized over a weighted-average period of approximately 4 months.